uadmin/uadmin-docs/dapi.rst

 """"""""""""""
 `Back to Top (Model Methods)`_

 APILogEdit controls the data API's logging for edit commands.
+The purpose of this model function is to enable edit access given an assigned model that will be recorded to the logs.
+By default, APILogEdit returns **true**.

 Structure: